abhijeet3922/vision-RAG/README.md

 5. ***Module 2***: Prompting Multi-modal LLM for Visual Q&A using Qwen-2.5-VL-3B
 6. ***Module 3***: Develop end to end visual augmented Q&A using Vision-RAG.
 7. ***Module 4***: Setting up vector database as retriever for vision-RAG.
+8. Practical challenges with Vision based RAG (talk)
-8. ***Module 5***: Using Vector DB as Retriever and ColPali as re-ranker.
+9. ***Module 5***: Using Vector DB as Retriever and ColPali as re-ranker.
-9. Key Takeaways & Conclusion
+10. Key Takeaways & Conclusion

 There are multiple notebooks available there.
 Here are short descriptions which may help to quickly follow.